Privacy and Digital Rights in the Time of COVID-19; Apps & Beyond

 Executive Director at Privacy International

-Gus Hosein is the Executive Director of Privacy International, a global technology and rights non-profit, leading advocacy around internet policy and data protection laws.
+Gus Hosein is the Executive Director of Privacy International, a London-based global technology and rights non-profit.
+He has led advocacy around internet policy and his organization has worked on global data protection laws and responses to Covid-19.

 Helen Milner OBE